 The minimum purchase amount for a Note is \$25 or the balance of an individual's IRA, whichever is less, and the minimum Note term is the lesser of five years or the time until the holder's 59-1/2 birthday, with any early withdrawals other than upon death or disability, required distributions upon attaining a required distribution age or for income purposes after age 59-1/2, subject to penalties as set forth below.
 IRAs are not transferable except at the time of a holder's death, and then only to the beneficiary designated by the holder.
-The interest rate on IRA Notes is variable.
+The interest rate on Notes is variable.
 See "General" above.
+Additions to principal may be made to outstanding Notes.
+The Foundation may decline additions to principal at any time in its sole discretion.

 The interest rate may be increased or decreased at the beginning of any calendar month in the discretion of the Foundation's Board of Directors based on its judgment concerning market conditions at a particular time.
 There is no minimum interest rate.
-The initial interest rate on IRA Notes will depend upon prevailing interest rates at time of sale.
+The initial interest rate on Notes will depend upon prevailing interest rates at time of sale.
 A different rate may be established for investments for periods exceeding 10 years.
 Interest on Notes will be credited to the IRA monthly and compounded on a monthly basis thereafter.
 Interest will be at the current rate of interest being paid, which must be greater or equal to the amount of interest paid by the Foundation on any other security of the Foundation having a variable interest rate offered in the normal course of business.
 Interest paid to the IRA is not taxable until withdrawn from the IRA.
 See "Tax Considerations."
 Statements will be mailed quarterly, and the IRA deposits earn interest from the date of receipt to the date of withdrawal.